Gerard Blasius

 Gerard "Gerrit" Leendertszoon Blasius (1627–1682) was a Dutch physician and anatomist.
-He was born in Amsterdam and was the eldest son of Leonard Blasius (died 1644), who had worked as an architect in Copenhagen.
-Gerard started his studies there, but the family moved to Leiden, after his father died.
-Around 1655, he became a physician in Amsterdam.
-In October 1659, Blasius was appointed at the Athenaeum Illustre but without being paid.
-In the next year, he became the first Amsterdam professor in medicine.
+He was born in Amsterdam and was the eldest son of Leonhard Blasius (died 1644), who had worked as an architect in Copenhagen.
+Gerard started his studies there, but the family moved to Leiden after his father died.

+Around 1655, Blasius became a physician in Amsterdam.
+In October 1659, he was appointed to the Athenaeum Illustre but without being paid.
+In the next year, he became Amsterdam's first professor in medicine.
 At his home or in the hospital, corpses were dissected.
-In 1661, he claimed the discovery of Stensen's duct by his pupil Nicolas Stensen.
+In 1661, he claimed the discovery of Stensen's duct made by his pupil Nicolas Stensen.